Have you ever wondered where your beliefs and opinions come from?

 Impact Of Confirmation Bias On The Way We Research

-Confirmation bias occurs when an individual looks for and uses information to support their own ideas or beliefs.
+Confirmation bias happens when you look for and use information to support your own ideas or beliefs.

-If you were to search “Are cats better than dogs?” in Google, what results would you get?You would get sites listing all the reasons why cats are better.
+If you were to search “Are cats better than dogs?” in Google, what results would you get?You'd get sites listing all the reasons why cats are better.

 However, if you were to search “Are dogs better than cats?”
 Google would only provide you with sites that believe dogs are better than cats.